 Google Stitch

 Google’s AI-powered UI design tool.
 Generates high-fidelity, multi-screen app designs from natural language descriptions or voice input.
 Originally launched at Google IO 2025 as a limited experiment; the March 2026 update rebuilt the product around “vibe design” — the design equivalent of vibe coding.
+See google for the company-level entity.

 What It Does